-Exceptional Adolescents with Subject Extension, Advanced Certificate
+Exceptional Adolescents with Subject Extension (Adv Cert)

 The Students with Disabilities 7-12 Generalist extension is for teachers who already possess initial, provisional, permanent, or professional certification as a Classroom Teacher, Grades 7-12, in at least one Subject Area (biology, chemistry, physics, earth science, social studies, mathematics, or English language arts).
 The leads to certification to become the teacher of record for a special class in the candidate’s certification subject area or support, consultant, and collaborative roles.
-This program does not lead to a degree.

 In addition to the general requirements for admission to the Graduate School of Education, applicants must hold current general education initial, provisional, permanent, or professional certificate in a subject area and a master’s degree.

 |CTGE 5155||Special Education Foundations: Past, Present, Future 1||3|

 |CTGE 5170||Assessment of All Learners with Disabilities 1||3|

 |CTGE 5165||Consultation and Co-Teaching in Collaborative Classrooms 1||3|

 |CTGE 5175||Teaching English Language Arts and Social Studies in Inclusive Adolescence Classrooms 1||3|